-University Policy on Academic Conduct: The university's honesty policy regarding cheating, plagiarism, etc. Suggested wording: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
+University Policy on Academic Conduct: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 The Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor or TAs in this class.